-One of the best microphones on the market for acoustic guitar lovers, the L.R Baggs Anthem-SL Acoustic guitar pickup, comes with the exciting features.
+One of the best microphones on the market for acoustic guitar lovers, the L.R Baggs Anthem-SL Acoustic guitar pickup, comes with exciting features.
 This is an excellent choice to make the guitar sound clean and natural.
 Popularly used by professionals, this is a worthy trade-off for those who are looking to boost their live performances.

-For those music lovers who are looking for a minimalist approach to controls, this best microphone for acoustic Guitar offers the same groundbreaking studio mic’d fidelity, just like the Anthem that has a single volume control.
+For those music lovers who are looking for a minimalist approach to controls, this best microphone for acoustic guitar offers the same groundbreaking studio mic’d fidelity, just like the Anthem that has a single volume control.
 It also has an endpin preamp that provides all-discrete circuitry to the genuine single.

 The TRU.MIX of the microphone is premixed with the Element for best performance.
 Also, the mix is highly feedback-resistant.
-You can easily install on the bridge plate along with the peel and stick adhesive.
-One of the best features of this microphone for an acoustic guitar is the noise-canceling microphone technology that eliminates the external sounds for optimum performance.
+You can easily install it on the bridge plate along with the peel and stick adhesive.
+One of the best features of this microphone for an acoustic guitar is the noise-canceling microphone technology that eliminates external sounds for optimum performance.
 Additional features include a soundhole remote and battery bag.

 - Comes With Endpin Preamp

 - The Long Battery Life Of 170+ Hours

 Read More: Top 10 Best Acoustic Guitar Pickups For 2021